 Day 6: Isabela

-Isabela is the largest of the Galapagos Islands, created where six volcanoes flowed together.
-This morning we explore Punta Vicente Roca, a small promontory on the island's northern side with two coves that lie on either side of the eroded remains of a tuff cone made of volcanic ash.
-We'll cruise around the point by panga (motorized raft), observing large numbers of blue-footed and Nazca boobies that nest on the sheer cliffs, while flightless cormorants are seen along the shoreline.
+Seahorse-shaped Isabela is the largest of the Galapagos Islands, created where six volcanoes flowed together.
+This morning we explore Punta Vicente Roca, a small promontory on the island's north side, with two coves that lie on either side of the eroded remains of a tuff cone made of volcanic ash.
+We'll cruise around the point by panga (motorized raft), observing large numbers of blue-footed and Nazca boobies that nest on the sheer cliffs, while flightless cormorants are on view along the shoreline.
 Then we'll snorkel in one of the protected coves, laced with water-filled subterranean passages.
-Marine life is abundant, and we're sure to see green sea turtles swimming gracefully beneath the surface.
+Marine life is abundant, and we're sure to see green sea turtles gliding gracefully below the surface.

 At Urbina Bay